-The inaugural 3-day Toronto Spoken Soul Fest is taking place from August 16-18, 2019 at the 918 Bathurst Centre for Culture, Arts, Media and Education in Toronto.
-Created by the SpokenSoulTO Collective, comprised of multifaceted Toronto artists Dwayne Morgan, Paulina O'Kieffe-Anthony and Randelll Adjei, the festival aims to provide an annual platform for talented black poets, storytellers, musicians, and signers.
+The inaugural 3-day Toronto Spoken Soul Fest will take place from August 16-18, 2019, at the 918 Bathurst Centre for Culture, Arts, Media, and Education in Toronto.
+Created by the SpokenSoulTO Collective, comprised of multifaceted Toronto artists Dwayne Morgan, Paulina O'Kieffe-Anthony, and Randell Adjei, the festival aims to provide an annual platform for talented black poets, storytellers, musicians, and signers.

-I recently caught up with Dwayne Morgan to speak about this vision, the festival's program, and its intended future.
-One of the first things we discussed if how many festivals in Canada and elsewhere that showcase the music created by black people are catering to non-black audiences.
+I recently caught up with Dwayne Morgan to discuss this vision, the festival's program, and its intended future.
+One of the first things we discussed was how many festivals in Canada and elsewhere that showcase the music created by black people are catering to non-black audiences.
 The performers also play black music, but they aren't choosing to book black artists.

 "They're looking to have the flavour of black culture without embracing or being confronted with the black experience," paraphrasing Dwayne.
 This phenomenon isn't new; it dates back to the early days of rock-and-roll and prior.